shubhattin/lipilekhika/packages/js/src/transliteration/Tasks.md

 - Make sure Tamil Extended and Vedic Accents marks work together.
 - Make sure Tamil Extended with Custom Options works properly.

-## Typing

-- In typing mode q is used to clear the context. and qq -> q